How I Built This

 GitOps

 Git is the single source of truth.
-All changes flow through pull requests, providing audit trails and rollback capabilities.
+All changes flow through commits, providing audit trails and rollback capabilities.
+ArgoCD's self-heal reverts manual cluster edits automatically.

 Immutable Infrastructure